deco3500-2017/Wrinkle-Free/README.md

 <li>If a team member didn't respond to a message, we would reach him directly.
 If we still cannot contact him, we will report this action to the DECO 3500 staffs.</li>
 </ol>

+# The Testing Approach
+Testing Process:
+First of all, make sure everything is ready before participant arrives.
+For example, electronic prototype/paper prototype, questionnaire.
+In particular, do not let participants see the questionnaire until I hand it to them to fill out.

+Materials for participant: Electronico prototype/Paper prototype, questionnaire.
+Materials for observing: Observation sheets, recording tools(pen/notebook,mibile phone).

+Introduce the concept to the participants and give them high-level idea of what they will be doing today.
+Then give the participants more detailed instructions about the task what they will do.
+In addition to that, tell them how long will give them to work on the task.
+Then see if there are any questions from the participants before getting start and answer these questions.

+For example, when participant is ready, We will give them 10 minutes to finishe the defined tasks by paper prototype and ask them to start on the task:
+1. Search hobbies or passions by key words.
+2. Add friend or groups with common purpose and hobbies.
+3. Browse status and photo from friends.
+4. Share statue and photos with friends.
+Take video(optional) and take hand notes are two effective and efficient methods that will be used to observe and collect test data.

+Observational sheet:
+1. Take notes on what the participant say as they carry out the task.
+2. Take notes where the participant got puzzled or feel confused.
+3. If the participant goes a bit quiet, ask “what are you thinking now?” or “what are you working on now”.
+When time is up, say “great, we now have the information we need for that part of our session” or something like that.

+Next we will ask the participant to fill in the questionnaire after they finish the test.
+And check over the responses make sure that all parts have been filled out.
+Finally, tell the participant that the session is at an end.
+Thank the participant for their time.
+Let participant know that they are free to go.

+Moreover, other aspects of concept need to test:
+1. The aspects which user feel not good.
+2. The interface metaphor is suitable for users.
+3. Explore more functions that can be used in our application an easily accepted by users.

+Evaluation Method:
+The feedback of participants is really useful for us to improve my design and concept.
+There are two effective and efficient methods for data collection and evaluation.
+Firstly, interviews could be helpful method for me to collect data and evaluate.
+Interviews are typical and can be conducted face to face that aim at gathering both facts and insights.
+Secondly, we also can ask further questions or do any activities in plan (paper prototype) which are useful for further data collection and evaluation.

 # Plan
 Identify the key tasks that need to be completed and when.
 Identify:
 <br># Week 6</br>